Best Cheap Health Insurance in Indiana (2025)

 What is the most popular health insurance in Indiana?

-Anthem Blue Cross Blue Shield, recently renamed to Elevance, is the most popular health insurance company in Indiana, selling half the plans in the state.
-It also has the cheapest average cost for a Silver health plan in Indiana, and it gets significantly fewer complaints compared to the average health insurance company when adjusted for size.
+Anthem Blue Cross Blue Shield (recently renamed to Elevance) is the most popular health insurance company in Indiana, selling half the plans in the state.
+It also has one of the cheapest average costs for a Silver health plan in Indiana, and gets significantly fewer complaints compared to the average health insurance company when adjusted for size.

 Methodology